Can I Use a Car Tire Pump on My Bike?

 Not All Car Tire Pumps Can Be Used for Bikes

-First, you need to remember that not all bikes can be inflated with car tire pumps.
-Only bikes with certain types of valves can be pumped with a car compressor, and I’ll go into more detail about that in the instructions section.
+First, you need to remember that not all tires can be inflated with car tire pumps.
+Only bicycles with certain types of valves can be pumped with a car compressor, and I’ll go into more detail about that in the instructions section.

-Remember that attaching a car pump hose to the wrong type of valve can damage the valve, and it’s better to have a bike pump on hand if the bike isn’t compatible.
+Remember that attaching a car pump hose to the wrong type of valve can damage the valve, and it’s better to have a bike pump on hand if the tire isn’t compatible.

 Car Tire Pumps Have Different Air Pressure